 - Inhaled short-acting beta2-agonists.
 These help relax muscles around the airways.

 - Inhaled anticholinergics.
-These are medicines that block a certain chemical (acetylcholine).
+These block a chemical in the body called acetylcholine.
 This chemical contracts the muscles.
 It also causes more mucus in the airways.

 Inhalation devices for asthma

-- Dry powder or rotary inhalers.
+- Dry powder or rotary inhaler.
 These inhalers deliver powered medicine as you breathe.